 via – wikipedia

-Triumphal arch is the popular Barcelona landmark. it was built by the architect Josep Vilaseca and Kasanovas in the principal entrance to welcome international visitors to Barcelona’s Universal Exhibition of 1888.
-Besides, the Arc is held in the Park of the Ciutadella.
-Even now, after more than a century, the arch is a symbolic entry on the Boulevard de Passeig de Lluís Companys and next to the Ciutadella Park.
+Triumphal arch is a famed Barcelona landmark.
+I built by the architect Josep Vilaseca and Kasanovas in the principal entrance.
+Its aim to welcome international visitors for the Barcelona Universal Exhibition of 1888.
+Besides, the Triumphal is a symbolic entry on the Boulevard de Passeig de Lluís Companys.
+It held in the Park of the Ciutadella.

 Moreover, the Arc has a stunning style mixture with Neo-Mudejar and Moorish architecture.
-Besides, it has a 30-meter height and made of red brick with decorations on all sides with stone carvings and ceramic tiles.
-Also, the front frieze includes the stone sculpture Barcelona and opposite frieze contains a stone carving entitled “Remuneration”.
-Furthermore, the two columns of the arc made of stone bats, which was the logo of King Jaume I, who ruled in the period of prosperity of Barcelona.
+Besides, it has 30-meter height and made of red brick.
+With decorations on all sides with stone carvings and ceramic tiles.
+Also, the front frieze includes the stone sculpture Barcelona.
+Also the opposite frieze contains a stone carving entitled “Remuneration.”
+Furthermore, the two columns of the Arc made of stone bats, which was the logo of King Jaume I, who ruled Barcelona.

 2- Basilica de la Sagrada Familia: